Nauvoo Illinois Temple: Admittance

-After the temple was completed, a public open house from 6 May to 22 June 2002 attracted over 250,000 visitors to tour the temple.
-The completion and official dedication took place on June 27, 2002, on the anniversary of the death of Joseph Smith, the church's founder.
+After the temple was completed, a public open house from 6 May to 22 June 2002 and attracted over 250,000 visitors.
+The dedication on June 27, 2002, was the anniversary of the death of Joseph Smith, the church's founder.

 Up to 1.5 million visitors a year have visited Nauvoo since the temple opened in 2002.

-In 2020, like all the church's other temples, the Nauvoo Illinois Temple was closed in response to the coronavirus pandemic.
+In 2020, like all the church's other temples, the Nauvoo Illinois Temple was closed for a time in response to the coronavirus pandemic.